Project-MONAI/tutorials/generation/maisi/README.md

 Network definition is stored in [./configs/config_maisi.json](./configs/config_maisi.json).
 Training and inference should use the same [./configs/config_maisi.json](./configs/config_maisi.json).

 ### 2. Model Inference
+#### Inference parameters:
 The information for the inference input, like body region and anatomy to generate, is stored in [./configs/config_infer.json](./configs/config_infer.json).
 Please feel free to play with it.
 Here are the details of the parameters.

 - `"num_output_samples"`: int, the number of output image/mask pairs it will generate.
 - `"spacing"`: voxel size of generated images.
 E.g., if set to `[1.5, 1.5, 2.0]`, it will generate images with a resolution of 1.5x1.5x2.0 mm.
 - `"output_size"`: volume size of generated images.
 E.g., if set to `[512, 512, 256]`, it will generate images with size of 512x512x256.
 They need to be divisible by 16.
 If you have a small GPU memory size, you should adjust it to small numbers.
+Note that `"spacing"` and `"output_size"` together decide the output field of view (FOV).
+For eample, if set to `[1.5, 1.5, 2.0]`mm and `[512, 512, 256]`, the FOV is 768x768x512 mm.
+We suggest that when using a small `"output_size"` in xy-plane, a large `"spacing"` in xy-plane is desired to ensure that the FOV that covers the whole body in xy-plane.
+There is no such restriction for z-axis.
 - `"controllable_anatomy_size"`: a list of controllable anatomy and its size scale (0--1).
 E.g., if set to `[["liver", 0.5],["hepatic tumor", 0.3]]`, the generated image will contain liver that have a median size, with size around 50% percentile, and hepatic tumor that is relatively small, with around 30% percentile.
 The output will contain paired image and segmentation mask for the controllable anatomy.
 - `"body_region"`: If "controllable_anatomy_size" is not specified, "body_region" will be used to constrain the region of generated images.
 It needs to be chosen from "head", "chest", "thorax", "abdomen", "pelvis", "lower".
 - `"anatomy_list"`: If "controllable_anatomy_size" is not specified, the output will contain paired image and segmentation mask for the anatomy in "./configs/label_dict.json".
 - `"autoencoder_sliding_window_infer_size"`: in order to save GPU memory, we use sliding window inference when decoding latents to image when `"output_size"` is large.
 This is the patch size of the sliding window.
 Small value will reduce GPU memory but increase time cost.
 They need to be divisible by 16.
 - `"autoencoder_sliding_window_infer_overlap"`: float between 0 and 1.
 Large value will reduce the stitching artifacts when stitching patches during sliding window inference, but increase time cost.
 If you do not observe seam lines in the generated image result, you can use a smaller value to save inference time.

-Please refer to [maisi_inference_tutorial.ipynb](maisi_inference_tutorial.ipynb) for the tutorial for MAISI model inference.

 #### Execute Inference:
 To run the inference script, please run: